corrode/tarnish/README.md

 features and implement `MessageEncode` and `MessageDecode` manually for your types.
 But honestly, you probably want serde.

-## Notes
+## Limitations

-Each task type gets its own environment variable based on its type name:
-`__TARNISH_WORKER_{TypeName}__`.
-This means you can have multiple different task types in the same binary without them stepping on each other's toes.
+> [!CAUTION]
+> Workers are **not sandboxed**.
+They run with the same privileges as the parent
+> process and can access files, network, environment variables, etc. This library
+> only isolates crashes, not security threats.

+**Platform support**: Tested on macOS.
+Probably works on other Unix-like systems.
+Windows support would require work around process spawning and signal handling.

-Tasks must implement `Default` (so we can spawn fresh ones) and be `'static` (no borrowed data, since they cross process boundaries).
+**Requirements**: Tasks must implement `Default` (for spawning fresh workers) and be `'static` (no borrowed data across process boundaries).

-Only tested on macOS and Linux.
-It probably works on other Unix-like systems.
-Windows support would require some work around process spawning and signal handling.

 ## Similar Libraries